+You can make a preference for a maximum of four schools.
 The majority of junior school places will be allocated under the feeder link criteria.
 If you are not applying for your feeder junior school, it is important that you include your feeder junior school as one of your preferences on your application.
 If we cannot offer your preferred school(s), we will offer you a place at the nearest school to your home address that still has places available.
 This may be a much further away school if you have not listed your feeder junior school as all the available places here may have been filled with those applicants who stated it as a preference.

 What if I want to change my preferences after submitting my application?

 You can make as many changes as you like to your preferences up until the closing date.
 When applying online please remember you will need to re-submit your application each time you make a change.